Alex-Rafter/gist-blog/README.md

 ## Solution
 The heart of the solution is a [Google Apps Script](https://developers.google.com/apps-script), [a markdown parser](https://github.com/markedjs/marked) i have bundled with [esbuild](https://esbuild.github.io/) to work on the Apps Script platform, a Google Sheet, and lightweight Front End built with [Preact](https://github.com/preactjs/preact).

 The Front End is built so as to require no maintenance and no recompiling as would be necessary with a static site generator.
+The scripts written for the Google Workspace are managed using [Google's Clasp CLI](https://github.com/google/clasp) to allow for local development and version control while using Apps Script.

 ### How does it work
 - A scheduled, automated, request is made by Apps Script to the Github API, and a list of all Gists is pulled into the script.